Template-assisted Contrastive Learning of Task-oriented Dialogue Sentence Embeddings: Introduction

-Our template-based data augmentation method exploits salient ingredients already present in task-oriented dialogue - templates, entities (slots), and their values.
-Comparing to general purpose data augmentation methods, \emph{e.g.}, dropout and cutoff \cite{simcse-2021}, our data-augmentation strategy produces consistently natural utterances, and elevates the dataset distribution in a realistic manner as illustrated in Figure \ref{fig:nlu_repr}.
-We synthetically create augmented utterances via a combination of slot-filling and template-to-utterance generation.
-We experiment with template-based data augmentation via a multitude of benchmark datasets.
-We discover that the augmented datasets easily attain a stable performance increase, especially in combination with our training method, even if noise exists in synthetic data.
+Our template-based data augmentation method (Section~\ref{sec:data}) exploits salient ingredients already present in task-oriented dialogue - templates, entities (slots), and their values.
+General purpose data augmentation methods, \emph{e.g.}, rule-based methods or backtranslation~\cite{feng2021survey, wei2019eda, zhang2022virtual, qu2020coda, sennrich2016improving} are prone to semantic alterations or require a model~\cite{caseaugpos}.
+Our augmentation strategy produces consistently natural utterances and reinforces the dataset distribution in a realistic manner.
+We discover that our augmentation easily attain a stable performance increase, especially in combination with our training method, even if noise exists in synthetic data.

-Our TaDSE training method encodes auxiliary template representations and their pairwise relationships with matching utterance representations.
-Each template is salient in regard to the concrete semantic structure of the utterances, thus the model can improve itself by learning to distinguish between correct and negative utterance/template pairs.
-We introduce a pair of loss terms that discriminate the templates and the pairwise relationship in a contrastive manner.
-Our pairwise training outperforms previous utterance-only unsupervised methods across five dialogue datasets and evaluation configurations.
+Our TaDSE training method (Section~\ref{sec:train}) encodes auxiliary template representations and their pairwise association with matching utterance representations.
+Each template is salient in regard to the semantic structure of the utterances, thus the model can improve itself by learning to distinguish between correct and mismatched utterance/template pairs.
+We introduce a pair of contrastive loss terms that designate the associated pairs of utterance and template as positive.
+Our pairwise training outperforms previous utterance-only unsupervised methods across five dialogue datasets.

-Our TaDSE inference method, of which we define as "Semantic Compression", is an instrument to inspect another conjecture of our training method, a novel interpretation that bringing corresponding utterance and template representations closer correlates to representation quality.
-We balance representations of an auxiliary template and matching utterances to produce an enhanced representation.
-We experiment with multiple configurations and report consistent behavior.
-Semantic Compression enhances the performance of augmentation-stable models via a stable margin, in addition to a noteworthy correlation with existing tools of uniformity/alignment~\cite{uniformity-2020}, in which we observe consistent alignment-uniformity trade-off for both non-compressed and compressed models.
-We find that representation visualizations of TaDSE training and inference methods are consistent with the Semantic Compression, with increased intent cluster margins and new distinct local clusters.
+Our TaDSE inference method (Section~\ref{sec:infer}), which we define as "semantic compression test", is an instrument to inspect another conjecture of our training method, an interpretation that bringing correct utterance and template representations closer enhances representation.
+By enhancing specific semantics in the templates, the model can differentiate cosmetically similar utterances.
+Semantic compression improves the performance on augmentation-stable datasets, in addition to a noteworthy correlation with existing tools of uniformity/alignment~\cite{uniformity-2020}.

 Our contributions are summarized as follows: